 Adding Up the Cost and Concerns of e-Payments

 It would seem that vendors would be more than ready to adopt e-Payments over checks.
 After all, RTPs transfer funds to their bank account immediately without any additional action or processing time.
 There’s less of a chance for late payments or account information falling into the wrong hands.
 But, according to the 2017 Paystream Electronic Payments Report, 46% of surveyed businesses still pay vendors via check.

 The most important thing is to get vendors to join you on your e-Payment journey.
 Showing the cost and time benefits is helpful, but it’s more advantageous to find out what your vendors need to know in order to feel comfortable accepting e-Payments.
 For some, it’s following the process of receiving their receivables, establishing security measures, or answering questions about technology and proprietary information needed on their behalf.

 The True Cost of e-Payments

 Electronic payments can seem costly to companies that primarily pay with paper checks.
-According to a recent CFO.com article, the average cost to process a check is $3.00.
+According to a recent study, the average cost to process a check is $3.00.
 Consider the hard materials used, including stamps, printed checks, and envelopes.
 Add the internal materials and costs associated with paying via check.
 It adds up.
 On the other hand, it costs between $0.26 and $0.50 per ACH credit processing, and card transactions cost $1.50.